Binary code: Invention

-Previous Ideas
+Previous ideas

 Leibniz explained in his work that he encountered the I Ching by Fu Xi that dates from the 9th century BC in China, through French Jesuit Joachim Bouvet and noted with fascination how its hexagrams correspond to the binary numbers from 0 to 111111, and concluded that this mapping was evidence of major Chinese accomplishments in the sort of philosophical visual binary mathematics he admired.
 Leibniz saw the hexagrams as an affirmation of the universality of his own religious belief.
-After Leibniz ideas were ignored, the book had confirmed his theory that life could be simplified or reduced down to a series of straightforward propositions.
+After Leibniz's ideas were ignored, the book had confirmed his theory that life could be simplified or reduced down to a series of straightforward propositions.
 He created a system consisting of rows of zeros and ones.
 During this time period, Leibniz had not yet found a use for this system.
 The binary system of the I Ching is based on the duality of yin and yang.
 Slit drums with binary tones are used to encode messages across Africa and Asia.
 The Indian scholar Pingala (around 5th–2nd centuries BC) developed a binary system for describing prosody in his Chandashutram.

 Mangareva people in French Polynesia were using a hybrid binary-decimal system before 1450.
 In the 11th century, scholar and philosopher Shao Yong developed a method for arranging the hexagrams which corresponds, albeit unintentionally, to the sequence 0 to 63, as represented in binary, with yin as 0, yang as 1 and the least significant bit on top.
 The ordering is also the lexicographical order on sextuples of elements chosen from a two-element set.